Diet in advanced cancer

 You can feel very sick if you are constipated.
 It is a good idea to talk this over in detail with a doctor or nurse.
 Don't be embarrassed to ask for help with constipation.
 The longer you leave it the more problems it can cause.
 Fibre in your diet and plenty of fluids can help, but you may also need to take a laxative.
 Your doctor can prescribe one.
 Many hospital and community nurses know about constipation.
 Ask them to tell you how to prevent or relieve it.
 Then, you can get the treatment you need.
-There are books and booklets about preventing constipation, some of which are free.
-Look in the books and links section.
-Here is more information about constipation.

 Remember - if you have constipation with severe abdominal pain and vomiting, don't take laxatives or increase your fibre intake.
 Contact your doctor as soon as possible.
 Your bowel may be blocked and too much fibre will make it worse.